 1. The L-Sit

 The L-Sit is a skill many people struggle with, because it requires a lot of strength and control throughout the body.
-The way we teach the L-Sit in P1, however, is by doing two things:
+The way we teach the L-Sit in IS, however, is by doing two things:

 - Working up to the full L-Sit through logical progressions, starting with the tuck hold.

 - Making sure the exercises you’re practicing alongside the L-Sit progressions are complementary, and will help you achieve the skill.